-Sub-Unit L3 is located to the east of Sub-Unit L2, is bounded by Route 50 on the north,-and Williams Drive on the east, and the Pine Ridge subdivision to the south.
+Sub-Unit L3 is located to the east of Sub-Unit L2, is bounded by Route 50 on the north, and Williams Drive on the east, and the Pine Ridge subdivision to the south.
 This Sub-Unit is planned for office uses with support retail and service uses.
 The area south of Pennell Street between Sub-Unit L2 and Williams Drive is planned for and developed with office use up to .25 FAR.
 Parcels 49-3((9))6 and 6A, if consolidated with each other, are planned for office use up to .25 FAR; without consolidation of the two parcels, office use should not exceed .15 FAR.
-Parcel 49-3((1))104C35 is developed and planned with office use up to .5 FAR.
+Parcel 49 3((1))135 is developed and planned with office use up to .5 FAR.
 Parcels 49-3((9))7A and 11A are developed at approximately .64 FAR and planned with office use up to .7 FAR.
 Any modification, expansion, and/or reuse of the existing buildings should be consistent with guidelines for Existing Uses and Buildings under the Area-Wide Land Use section.

-Any development proposal for the area south of Pennell Street (Parcels 49-3((36))1 and 2) must address all applicable Area-Wide recommendations as well as the following guidelines:
+Any development proposal must address all applicable Area-Wide recommendations as well as the following guidelines: